Some may argue that this is a bizarre comparison, but these machines are similar in as many ways as they differ.

 If you’re after a bike that looks cool and performs (out-of-the-box) - that’s a no-brainer.

-Both of these machines are also highly customisable / tweakable and are encouraged to do so via a vast array of genuine and 3rd party aftermarket goodies.
+Both of these machines are also highly customisable/tweakable and are encouraged to do so via a vast array of genuine and 3rd party aftermarket goodies.
 Goodies to not only make it your own but keep you occupied for many years to come.

-For any Sportster, or Harley for that matter: A High flow air cleaner, less-chocked up pipes and an EFI map that allows enough fuel is a must – otherwise the go and sound like crap.
+For any Sportster, or Harley for that matter: A High flow air cleaner, less-chocked up pipes and an EFI map that allows enough fuel is a must - otherwise the go and sound like crap.
 Some people go a lot further, but these basics make them much much more enjoyable.
-No one beats Harley for aftermarket.
+No one beats Harley for the aftermarket.

-If you are looking at either of these bikes, clearly you are looking more with your heart then head.
-Both of these bikes are relatively impractical, uncomfortable, thirsty and expensive. – but very likeable.
+If you are looking at either of these bikes, clearly you are seeking more with your heart then head.
+Both of these bikes are relatively impractical, uncomfortable, thirsty and expensive. - but very likeable.

 Some people sneer at nostalgia, while others pay extra for it.
 Both would bring their owners much joy of ownership as long as you know what you can expect from your bike.
-Speaking from experience I’ve tested and owned both of these bikes.
+Speaking from experience, I’ve tested and owned both of these bikes.

-To all the Harley lovers, while comparisons can be cruel, take comfort in the fact that I love both of these bikes for what they are and despite differences, both are great fun to ride and that’s what it’s all about.
+To all the Harley lovers, while comparisons can be cruel, take comfort in the fact that I love both of these bikes for what they are and despite differences, both are great fun to ride, and that’s what it’s all about.